kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 are working at the edge of something that no one knows yet and it needs more time.
 1. Re-examine what got me here.
 In a rare case, I may encounter something niche when I do something off the beaten path.
-For me, the most notable example of this is when I [embedded a Django application in a self-contained OSX executable](https://stackoverflow.com/a/16180619).
+This happened to me when I [embedded a Django application in a self-contained OSX executable](https://stackoverflow.com/a/16180619).
 I may have been the first person to ever do this.
 That's not a good sign!
 If